 There is however one possibility to gain access during the flood emergency.
 There is a staircase located near the Victoria Road entrance of the existing shopping centre that leads to the first floor of the shopping centre.
-The location of the staircase is shown in Figure 10.
+The location of the staircase is shown in Figure 12.
 The staircase can be accessed through a low hazard road via Victoria Road to the west or from Juliette Street to the north.

 Since the first floor of the existing shopping centre will be connected to the proposed development through a pedestrian bridge, access for the paramedics would be available to the proposed development if required.
+The flood evacuation route for medical emergencies is also shown in Figure 12.